 Whether staying put or selling on, you can create a truly bright space with light wall colours and an open-plan design.
 You can increase the natural light in the room by adding a dormer window too.
 There are even dormer windows on the market that can be transformed into a balcony.

-Be aware that various factors come into play which determine whether a conversion will add value.
+Be aware that various factors come into play which determines whether a conversion will add value.
 Contact and consult a few local estate agents to find out whether the conversion will benefit you financially.
 The value will often depend on other houses in the area and whether they have a loft conversion or not.
 Additionally, over-developing the wrong property can be a costly mistake in terms of adding value.

 The structure of your loft, planning permission and building regulations all come into play as considerations for determining the value of a conversion.
 If you’re local, be assured that we at Cobern are builders in Swindon with a solid reputation in building loft conversions.
 Call us for a full consultation.

 Loft Conversion Can Add Value to Your Home